ShaunCurtis/Blazr.ExploringServices/Readme.md

 ## Basic Service Provider Functionality

+A `ServiceProvider` provides:

+1. Managed objects.
+It creates and maintains a single instance of the object and provides references to that instance whwn requested.
+It disposes managed objects when the contaner is disposed.
+All managed objects are defined in the *Service Collection*.

+2. Unmanaged objects.
+It creates new instances of unmanaged objects when requested.
+It only retains references to objects that implement `IDisposable` or `IAsyncDisposable`, and only disposes these when the container is disposed.

+3. A Scoped Service Provider.
+It creates a child Service provider.

-`ServiceProvider` maintains three internal lists of service instances:
+Internally `ServiceProvider` maintains three lists:
-1. A list of singleton Services it's maintaining.
+1. A list of managed Services it's maintaining.
-2. A list of transient services it has to dispose when the service provider is disposed.
+2. A list of transient unmanaged services it has to dispose when the service provider is disposed.
 3. A list of scoped Service Providers.

-There's no *Scoped* list.
+At this point it's important to understasnd there's no *Scoped* list.

-So in the root container there's only *Singleton* and *Transient* services.
-All *Scoped* serv ices are maintained in the same list as *Singletons*.
+The root container only contains *Singleton* and *Transient* services.
+All *Scoped* services are maintained in the same list as *Singletons*.

-It's only when when you create a *IServiceScope* from `IServiceProvider.CreateScope()` and get it's `IServiceProvider` that *Scoped* has any meaning.
+It's only when when you create a *IServiceScope* from `IServiceProvider.CreateScope()` and get it's `IServiceProvider` that *Scoped* has any meaning. *Scoped* Services are singleton services in the `IServiceProvider` provided by a `IServiceScope`.

-When we use this `IServiceProvider` it creates and resolves *Scoped* services from it's own singleton list, and resolves *Singleton* services from it's parent's root `IServiceProvider`.
+Any `IServiceProvider` provided by a `IServiceScope` creates and resolves *Scoped* services from it's own managed list, and resolves *Singleton* services from it's parent's root `IServiceProvider`.

 You can have a *IServiceScope* within a *IServiceScope* within a root provider.  *Scoped* services will be resolved from the lowest *IServiceScope*, *Singleton* services will be resolved from the root provider.

 ## Root Service Provider

-When we created the `IServiceProvider` above, we created a root service provider.
+In the console application above we created the `IServiceProvider` as the root service provider.
 Within this container, *Singleton* and *Scoped* services have the same scope: the lifetime of the container.

 To use scoped services properly, we need to create a `Scoped` container.